AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >title="Typology settings for the delivery"
 >abstract="Typology rules allow marketers to standardize business practices, across all deliveries.
 A typology is a collection of typology rules which lets you control, filter, and prioritize the sending of deliveries.
 Profiles which match criteria within a typology rule are excluded from the delivery audiences at the preparation phase.
 Typologies and typology rules are created in the Campaign client console."

 Typologies are sets of **typology rules** that are executed during the preparation phase in order to easily apply multiple filtering rules to a delivery at once.
 They allow marketers to standardize business practices across all deliveries as they let them control, filter, and prioritize the sending of deliveries.

 When associating a typology with a message or message template, the typology rules included in the typology are executed to check the delivery validity during message preparation.
 Profiles which match criteria within a typology rule are then excluded from the delivery audiences.

-Typologies allow you to make sure your emails always contain certain elements (such as an unsubscription link or a subject line) or filtering rules to exclude groups from your intended target (like unsubscribers, competitors, or non-loyalty customers).
+Typologies allow you to make sure your deliveries always contain certain elements (such as an unsubscription link or a subject line) or filtering rules to exclude groups from your intended target (like unsubscribers, competitors, or non-loyalty customers).

 ![](assets/delivery-settings-typology.png){zoomable="yes"}